 Cracks in the walls are the most common signs of foundation issues, and they can occur for a variety of reasons, including settling or improper construction.
 They can also result from natural events like earthquakes or tree roots pushing on the foundation.
 While many wall cracks are cosmetic in nature, large cracks indicate that the foundation is shifting.
 Horizontal cracks may also be indicative of structural damage.
 If you notice any of these signs, contact a qualified contractor immediately.

 The damage caused by foundation issues is common and often cannot be fixed completely.
-Even if your foundation repair is successful, the residual damage may remain.
+Even if your foundation repair denver co is successful, the residual damage may remain.
 Your insurance will not cover any foundation issues.
 If a seller doesn’t fix them, it could leave him or her liable for damages.
 Therefore, it is important to find a qualified structural engineer before purchasing a home with foundation problems.
 It’s not a deal killer.

 Foundation problems may be visible.
 You’ll be able to determine if you have foundation problems by inspecting the basement or crawl space.
 A leaky basement can reveal foundation cracks, while excessive moisture attracts insects.
 You’ll also notice that walls separate from ceilings and baseboards are loosening.
 All these issues are indicators of foundation problems.
 So, don’t dismiss these signs out of hand.

 If your home has foundation problems, you should hire a professional foundation repair contractor to inspect it.
 This will reveal any potential issues with the foundation, as well as how much the repairs will cost.
 If you don’t want to hire a structural engineer or foundation repair contractor to perform the repairs, you can still negotiate for a reduced price.
 Having a professional inspection done is a great way to protect your investment and prevent a costly future.